isc-projects/kea/doc/sphinx/arm/shell.rst

 TLS Support
 ===========

-Since Kea 1.9.6, ``kea-shell`` supports HTTPS connections.
-The TLS/HTTPS support requires Python 3.
+Since Kea 1.9.6, :iscman:`kea-shell` supports HTTPS connections.
+The TLS/HTTPS
+support requires Python 3.
 The additional command-line arguments are:

 -  ``--ca`` specifies the file or directory name of the Certification